sparr/vgm-extractor/README.md

 ## Contributing

-At present we can only extract from a small list of games, installed via Steam.
-Adding support for additional games ranges from easy (no programming at all) to difficult depending on the game.
+At present we can only extract from about 110 games, installed via Steam.
+Adding support for additional games ranges from easy (no programming at all, just list the file locaitons) to difficult depending on the game.
 Adding support for other game publishing platforms, operating systems, etc is a more involved undertaking.
 PRs are welcome!

 ## Game Data